 If you use the same text each time, it could actually harm your SEO rankings.

-So like most things in life, just be balanced and you should be fine.
+So, like most things in life, just be balanced, and you should be fine.

-Organic link building strategies
+Organic link-building strategies

 Here’s how:

-- Create high-quality content – if you create good content that provides value to people, other websites will link to it, and share it.
+- Create high-quality content – if you create good content that provides value to people, other websites will link to it and share it.

-- Promote your content on social media – If you create content but no one knows it exists, then you won’t get many links back to it.
-By using social media to share your content with other bloggers, influencers, website owners, etc, you can increase the number of people that share and link back to your content
+- Promote your content on social media – If you create content but no one knows it exists, you won’t get many links back to it.
+By using social media to share your content with other bloggers, influencers, website owners, etc, you can increase the number of people who share and link back to your content

 A warning about buying links